oobayly/pi-rtk/extra/README.md

 # Extra Information

 ## ZTE MF823
 Unlike newer 4g USB devices, the ZTE MD823 4G/LTE isn't exposed as a simple ethernet device.
-The benefit of this is that you *might* receive a public IP from the network rather than a carrier-grade NAT'd address.
+The benefit of this is that you *might* receive a public IP from the carrier rather than a carrier-grade NAT'd address.

 The simplest method to get it working is to use Network Manager, but with some caveats:
 - Don't allow Network-Manager to control `eth0` and `wlan0`